 - Comply with directives from the HLOA officers, Water System Liaisons and Water Committee in the event of an emergency and during system maintenance.
-It is important that owners NOT use water while the Water Committee is in the process of repairing and decontaminating the system. - Fire fighting equipment (barrels containing water hoses and nozzles, and hydrants) are available to owners.
-Operation instructions are on a laminated sheet of card underneath the lid.
-Barrels are locked; to open the lock dial the combination to numerals 2-0-1-1.
-The shackle (upside down U) must be strongly depressed and released to disengage the latch so the lock will open.
-See the operation instructions sheet underneath the barrel lid for instructions about when and how to use the equipment.
-Participate in training when offered. - Owners are encouraged to use water conservation practices to reduce their water bill and protect our limited aquifer; this is particularly true in the late summer and fall when the aquifer is less charged. - Contact a water committee member (listed on www.highlostine.com) who is a full-time resident if you notice a red flashing light on the pump house or experience loss of water pressure. - Please pay water bills promptly or notify the Treasurer if you desire a payment plan.
+It is important that owners NOT use water while the Water Committee is in the process of repairing and decontaminating the system. - Owners are encouraged to use water conservation practices to reduce their water bill and protect our limited aquifer; this is particularly true in the late summer and fall when the aquifer is less charged. - Contact a water committee member (listed on www.highlostine.com) who is a full-time resident if you notice a red flashing light on the pump house or experience loss of water pressure. - Please pay water bills promptly or notify the Treasurer if you desire a payment plan.